dennislwm/curatormind/pages/Writing.md

 		- Disembarking after landing
 			- Updating at least one writing objective as code
 			- Practicing answer of summary questions
-				- Answering
+				- Answering of summary questions should begin with a daily journal
 		- Embarking before taking off
 			- Shaping should begin with a new page
 			- Shaping all writing objectives with two levels of depth
 				- Classifying a writing objective as water 🌊 (least <2), tea 🍵 or coffee ☕ (most personal hours >6) cycle
-			- Coding should begin with a new page or a daily journal
+			- Coding should begin with a new page
 - Unshaped work
 	- Unshaped title
 		-